Earth-MGMT-SYS/nimbodata/doc/source/intro.rst

 -  Provide quick and easy access to the world's free data, enabling users to develop and share applications to evaluate and act upon the mountains of data that are available.
--  Enable developers to create domain-specific management systems that are easy to deploy, maintain and customize.
+-  Enable people ranging from analysts to developers to create domain-specific and cross-domain management systems that are easy to deploy, maintain and customize.
 -  Provide a cloud platform to store and share data and applications, which is masterless and decentralized.